 His tenacity for civil rights — despite being beaten, arrested dozens of times and tear-gassed by mounted troopers — earned him wide respect both as a young man fighting through segregation and in Congress.

-This year, John Lewis turns 80 years old.
+This year, John Lewis would have turned 82 years old.
 BET is wishing the congressman and civil rights hero a very happy birthday!